Here is to an Exciting Healthcare Placement Experience in Africa!

 Your House Abroad is also in proximity to your placement hospital and other important amenities like shopping malls, beach, entertainment joints etc. Most if not all of our student houses are approximately 20-30 minutes drive to the clinical site.
 This is in an effort to ensure that you report to the hospital on time to do rotations and other healthcare services.

 Travelling abroad comes with its own challenges and that is why we have a team of fun-loving and passionate staff to ensure that you are in a friendly and supportive environment.
 You will be given a local area orientation upon arrival to familiarize you with your placement location.
 With 24/7 on ground support, the operations coordinator ensures that you have an enjoyable and comfortable stay during your whole placement period.
 You will have a chef, who will be preparing your meals.
 Don’t miss to try new cuisine and even learn some new recipes.
 While on placement, issues may arise and don’t worry because our team is very approachable and will ensure your issues are solved in a timely manner.
 This also applies to timely repairs and maintenance if any.
+Our student houses are also in a healthy and safe neighbourhood with security.
+You will have access to clean and pleasant living environment with laundry services offered twice a week and housekeeping on a daily basis.

 Have questions?
 You can send us an email and also Join in our webinar on the 28th of March that will be giving you a sneak peek of what to expect while abroad.